 As ferries arrive, barefoot vendors leap aboard from nearby ships like attacking pirates.
 Amid the chaos, men kneeling on the top deck of ferries and praying towards the setting sun are seen.
 Wide-eyed families look as though they came from another planet.
 The children are often dressed in their finest outfits – little girls in pink and red frilly dresses.

 Among all the large ships are the tiny wooden boats cross the river with their single oarsman standing at their bows.
 These are the ones that you can hire to take you out to the middle of the river – where everything seems relatively calm.
-These are available almost everywhere along the waterfront, though most people hire them from around Sadarghat boat terminal.
+These are available almost everywhere along the waterfront, though most people hire them from around the Sadarghat boat terminal.
 An increasing number of foreigners in Dhaka are starting to hire boats out, so things are becoming more organized and most boatmen will know what you want to do.
 A lack of a common language isn’t much of a hindrance.
-It does however mean that prices are starting to rise.
+It does, however, mean that prices are starting to rise.

 Busy, noisy, and dirty Sadarghat may seem not friendly for tourists but not seeing it is like not tasting a real Dhaka at all.
-It is the heart of Old Dhaka and is like essence of it.
+It is the heart of Old Dhaka and is like the essence of it.
 Stays busy all day long, full of any kind of bouts and people.
-That is so authentic – just a true face of Dhaka’s every day life.
+That is so authentic – just a true face of Dhaka’s everyday life.
 You may love it or hate it but it will not remain you indifferent and you will never forget it.
 Great place for those Kodak moments!

 Tips for visiting Sadarghat River Station

 - There is an entry fee of 5 TK per person to enter the port.